pawanhardikar/cmake_project_template/README.md

     - These updates can be done to docker base images in your dockerfile(If present).
     - Actions version in GitHub Actions(example: @v2, @v3 etc.)
     - If there's any requirements.txt file it can handle those or any pip files in python projects.

+## STATIC CODE ANALYSIS WITH SonarQube:
+Static Analysis with SonarQube

+This template includes built-in SonarQube support.

+To use it:
+1. Create a free [SonarCloud](https://sonarcloud.io) or self-hosted SonarQube account
+2. Generate a token and save it as `SONAR_TOKEN` in:
+      - Steps to generate a token:
+        - After signing into your sonarcloud.io.
+Create an organisation name it according to your convenience.
+        - Then go to your profile in top right.
+Go to Security tab and click on Genrate Tokens by providing any name and the click on generate.
+Copy the Generated token somewhere safe as you will never find it again.
+        - Now use this token to add it in your GitHub secrets and Jenkins credential manager.
+      - Steps to Add a secret in GitHub:
+        - Navigate to: Settings → Secrets and variables → Actions
+        - Click New repository secret
+        - Name: SONAR_TOKEN
+        - Value: paste the token you copied from SonarCloud
+        - Click Add secret
+      - Steps to Add a secret in Jenkins:
+3. When the CI runs, your code will be analyzed and results will be available on your Sonar dashboard.